bflanders/sudoku_boards/README.md

 ```

 ## Puzzle maker
-Below is the code that will make a puzzle based the following pseudo-code discussed: start with a completed board.
+Below is the code that will make a puzzle based on the following pseudo-code: start with a completed board.
 Replace a random number in the grid with a blank and try to solve it.
 If there is only one solution, choose another random cell to mask.
 Keep doing this until you stumble on a mask that leads to more than one solution, in which case the state of the board before then last change is a good enough puzzle.

 ```python
 puzzle = list(solved[0])